DaniRai/webdev2_assignment1/README.md

 Welcome to the Bookmark Organiser V1.0
 ==============================

-A starter project for organising your bookmarks.
+A starter project for organising Bookmarks.